-FREIGHTLINER CHASSIS OPERATING GUIDE
+CHASSIS OPERATING GUIDE

 Throughout this manual, frequent reference is made to the vehicle chassis operating guide.
-The chassis guide is the operator's manual provided by Freightliner, the manufacturer of the chassis on which this motor home is built.
+The chassis guide is the operator's manual provided by the manufacturer of the chassis on which this motor home is built (e.g., Freightliner).
 Consult the chassis guide for operating safety and maintenance instructions pertaining to the chassis section of the motor home.